 IT’S been an utterly depressive week of searching for a ray of sunshine!
 Novel coronavirus making inroads into Goa, the gory death of 20 Indians soldiers in Ladakh, and me in search of food to drown my depression in.
 As usual tired of cooking at home, I suddenly decided to go on a spree of looking for food outside and ended up at savoring various agreeable things like vegetable pulao at Café Tato, I savored it with their most agreeable pale green coconut chutney, usually served with samosa or batatvada — I had to pay extra for it because I asked for it with my veggie pulao!

 Life is like that only.
 It’s a chutney I could buy to take home.
 I don’t know why nobody markets fresh chutneys green, creamy ivory, tangerine orange, tomato red, royal velvety purple or magenta….I would buy them daily if they are reasonably priced.
 Just as I would buy an honest sabzi, dal, stew, etc, if it is reasonably priced.
 What is reasonable?
-More like 50 and not100 per 250g!
+More like 50 and not

 Anyway, I was at a loose end one recent afternoon and was tempted to drop into the vintage premises of Mr Baker 1922 while down town Panaji to check if there was any semolina cake (baath), but there were none that day.
 Looking out of the glass panes I was tempted by the sight of a scarlet red gulmohur still breaking into bloom outside at the Jardin de Garcia, and decided to sit a bit.